1Hive/time-lock-app/README.md

 ### Initialization

-The deposits app is initialized with a `duration` parameter which determines how long deposits are locked.
+The deposits app is initialized with a `duration`,  `token`, and `lock_amount` parameters which determines how long deposits are locked.
+The `token` parameter can be set at initialization and not changed, if a change is necessary the user can install a new instance and change permissions in the organization to reflect the change.

 ### Roles
 The deposits app should implement the following roles:

 - **Change Duration**: This allows for changing the configured duration.
 This can impact current deposits (eg if the duration is increased, existing deposits are locked for a longer period, and if the duration is decreased, existing deposits can be re-claimed sooner).
+- **Change Lock Amount**: This allows for changing the amount of tokens required to lock.
+This should not impact the claiming process for existing deposits.

 ### Interface

 The deposits app provides an interface for a user to see any deposits they have made, and how much time until they can re-claim the deposit.

-The deposits app does not provide an interface for changing the duration.
+The deposits app does not provide an interface for changing the duration or lock amount.
 This can be done via the CLI or directly interacting with the contract.

 ## How to run